 of change to creatively address all these issues.

-Our program is creating a diverse, multidisciplinary talent pipeline for the global plant-rich food & ag sector designed
+Our program is creating a diverse, multidisciplinary talent pipeline for the global plant-rich food & ag sector by equipping students with the necessary education, tools, and networks to make an impact.

 Our network includes three groups of stakeholders: students, partners, and funders.
 Students benefit from systems education and real-world experience, industry partners from talent recruitment and innovative solutions to key pain points for their organizations, and funders by supporting the next generation of food systems change-makers for cohorts to come.